alexcarpenter/alexcarpenter-11ty/src/work/nationbuilder.md

 order: 1
 title: "NationBuilder.com"
 team: "NationBuilder"
-summary: "An animated homepage to help sell the features of NationBuilder as a full integrated system."
+summary: "Developed a new homepage to showcase the leaders who are using NationBuilder and highlight features from the new control panel."
 year: "2019"
 roles:
   - "Front-end development"